gpeyton/ai-devotional/devotional/index_Q2.md

 The story of Adoniram Judson, who overcame many hardships to share God's Word in Burma and translate the Bible.
 *Hymn*: Faith of Our Fathers

-## Week 23: The First Commandment
+## Week 23: The Father's Promise
 **Memory Verse**: "You shall have no other gods before me."
 (Exodus 20:3)

-### Day 1: Which Is the First Commandment?
+### Day 1: What Did God the Father Undertake in the Covenant of Grace?
-*Catechism Q45*: Which is the first commandment?
+*Catechism Q49*: What did God the Father undertake in the covenant of grace?
-*Catechism A*: The first commandment is, Thou shalt have no other gods before me.
+*Catechism A*: To justify and sanctify those for whom Christ should die.
 *Hymn*: Our God, Our Help in Ages Past

 ### Day 2: Faithfulness